AdobeDocs/graphql-mesh-gateway/src/pages/mesh/security.md

 The data plane used by API Mesh is public but requires a MeshID and an Adobe I/O account to access.

-Basic authorization is provided by your Mesh ID and Adobe I/O. Additionally, API Mesh honors any downstream authorization headers provided by your [sources](./basic/handlers/index.md).
+API Mesh honors any downstream authorization headers provided by your [sources](./basic/handlers/index.md).

 If you require additional authentication or authorization, you can use [custom resolvers](./best-practices/multiple-apis.md).